Sandy4321/Optimizing-Malpractice-Insurance/README.md

 Data came from multiple sources in multiple forms.
 I worked with the company's master relational database in addition to data found in the internal file structure.
 Challenges included duplicates, missing data, inconsistencies, and more.
 Also, we gained access to a third-party, scraped relational database of around 900,000 doctors.
 Challenges here included exploring the 93 tables, SQL queries, and feature extraction.

-The model was used was **SKLearn's RandomForestClassifier**.
-The input: a doctor to be evaluated.
-The output: the doctor's probability scores for each classification.
+The model used was **SKLearn's RandomForestClassifier**.
 The classes we sought to evaluate for each doctor were no suit, sued and won, and sued and lost.
 The decision to use ternary classification was a business decision made by the company; essentially, they would cover doctors differently depending on the classification.
 Domain knowledge helped to identify features to differentiate the classes.

+The input: a doctor to be evaluated.
+The output: the doctor's probability scores for each classification.

 Takeaways:
 - Identified signal, linked data from different sources